refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 <UIConditional is="mui">

-In the file pane, you should see `src/app.tsx`.
-Click to open it, and follow [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mui/generate-crud-pages/) to make a change to this file.
+In the files panel, click on `src/app.tsx` to open it.
+Afterwards, go to this part of the tutorial to learn how to make changes to this file: [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mui/generate-crud-pages/)

 </UIConditional>